 - Take action when others do not.

 Professionally, we adhere to ACM’s Code of Ethics.
 More broadly, a course like COMP1110 involves reflection, collaboration, and communication.
-Computer science has a checkered history with respect to inclusion - in corporate environments, in our classrooms, and in the products we create.
+Computer science has a checkered history with respect to inclusion, whether in corporate environments, in our classrooms, or in the products we create.
 We strive to promote characteristics of transparency and inclusivity that reflect what we hope our field becomes (and not necessarily what it has been or is now).

 Above all, be kind.